James Reid (actor): 2017–2019: Careless and focus on music career

-2020—present: Transparent Arts label, Lovescene, and North American Tour
+2020–present: Transparent Arts label, Lovescene, North American Tour, and return to acting

-In 2020, Reid was slated to perform at the Overpass Music Festival which was to be held at Oak Canyon Park in Orange County.
+In 2020, Reid was slated to perform at the Overpass Music Festival which was to be held at Oak Canyon Park in Orange County, California.
 However, the festival was postponed due to the COVID-19 pandemic.
-In August, it was announced that the Overpass Music Festival was going to be held as a virtual concert.
 On May 30, Reid participated in Our Identity: ProjectBlue Marble, an online musical event which also served as a global fundraising effort in the fight against COVID-19 and to combat xenophobia affecting Asian communities.
-In October 2020, Reid signed with Far East Movement's Transparent Arts label, which is based on Los Angeles.
+In October 2020, Reid signed with Far East Movement's Transparent Arts label, which is based in Los Angeles.

 In September 2022, Reid released "u & i" as a single off his second studio album, lovescene:, which was released in October of the same year.